 The British tax system on the other hand just requires British residents to file British taxes.
 An American typically becomes a UK tax resident if they spend at least 183 days in the UK in a UK tax year (which runs from April 6th to the following April 5th), or if their only home is in the UK for at least 91 days in a UK tax year, or if the UK is their main base.

-This exposes many US expats living in the UK to having to file two tax returns though (this is normally unavoidable), and also leaves them at risk of double taxation (this usually is avoidable on the other hand – read on).
+This exposes many US expats living in the UK to having to file two tax returns (this is normally unavoidable), and also leaves them at risk of double taxation (this is usually avoidable on the other hand – read on).

 Expats receive an automatic filing extension for their US taxes until June 15th, and they can request a further extension until October 15th should they require it, giving them time to file their British taxes first, which may be necessary.

 US expats in the UK may also have to file a Foreign Bank Account Report (FBAR) if they have a total of over $10,000 in foreign (non-US mainland) bank and investment accounts at any time during the year (including any foreign financial accounts that they have signatory authority or control over, even if not in their name).

 “UK residents are usually able to claim a credit for foreign taxes suffered on overseas income or gains that are taxable in the United Kingdom.
 This is either under an applicable tax treaty or UK unilateral relief.” – PwC

 The United States – UK Tax Treaty covers double taxation with regards to income tax and capital gains tax.

 For most types of income, the solution set out in the Treaty for US expats to avoid double taxation of their income arising in the UK is to claim US tax credits to the same value as British taxes that they’ve already paid on their income.

 If they have income arising in the US, Americans in the UK can claim British tax credits against US income taxes paid to the IRS when they file their UK tax return.